-Pursuant to section 4.51.D.5., a minimum of 0.013 acres Pursuant to section 4.51.D.5., a minimum of 0.013 acres of land per each resident of the subdivision be dedicated for the purpose of active recreation to accommodatethe needs of the project's residents.
+Pursuant to section 4.51.D.5., a minimum of 0.013 acres of land per each resident of the subdivision be dedicated for the purpose of active recreation to accommodate the needs of the project's residents.
 The Applicant has committed to the dedication of 20.42 acres, as a minimum, of the Project as park land to satisfy this requirement.
 There two Park parcels, shown on the Preliminary Plat, contain in Appendix E and E that have been submitted with this application, contain 23.84 acres and will be dedicated to meet this requirement.
 The Draft Covenants outline how the Applicant will fund the maintenance and upkeep of this open space.
 Refer to Appendix I. Draft Covenants.